RobertTalbert/modernalgebra/design-notes/350-w2021-assessments.md

 These are assigned at intervals, maybe a week in advance of when they're needed.
 Except for the first week stuff and maybe do those in class.

 Also try to have all these available at the beginning, students can work on them at their own pace but with deadlines.
 One revision allowed for each and more with a token.
+Try to make these automated if possible.

 ## Portfolio